 Valid trains and lines

 JR deals covers basically JR trains only.
 Non JR railway’s train and subway are not covered.
-But JR East Pass Niigata and Nagano covers many “NON JR” railway trains.
-The following railways are NON JR companies but those are covered by JR East Pass Niigata and Nagano.
+But JR East Pass Nagano Niigata covers many “NON JR” railway trains.
+The following railways are NON JR companies but these are covered by JR East Pass Nagano Niigata.

 - Tokyo Monorail (Haneda-Airport – Hamamatsucho)

 - Limited Express Nikko, Spacia Nikko, Kinugawa, and Spacia Kinugawa (Shinjuku – Tobu-Nikko / Kinugawa-Onsen)

 - Tobu Railway local trains and rapid trains (Shimo-imaichi – Tobu-Nikko/Kinugawa-Onsen)

 Those covered trains are the benefit of this deal.
 Japan Rail Pass (a.k.a.
 JR Pass) covers only Tokyo Monorail.
 However other JR deal, Tokyo Wide Pass covers more.